ChetanSasidhar/Text-Summarizer/README.md

 If you're interested in contributing to this full stack web application, please feel free to submit a pull request or open an issue.
 Your contributions are always welcome!

-## License

-This full stack web application is licensed under the [MIT License](https://opensource.org/licenses/MIT).
-You're free to use it in your own projects or modify it as needed.